Gotu Kola

 FAQs

-• Is gotu kola the same as kola nut?
-No. Despite the name similarity, gotu kola (Centella asiatica) is unrelated to kola nut (Cola species) and contains no caffeine.
-The naming coincidence is a common source of confusion in Western wellness contexts.
+No. Despite the name similarity, gotu kola (Centella asiatica) is botanically unrelated to kola nut (Cola species) and contains no caffeine.
+The naming coincidence is a common source of confusion in Western wellness contexts, but the two are entirely different plants used in different ways.

-• Is gotu kola eaten as food?
-In parts of South and Southeast Asia, yes — fresh leaves are used in salads, sambols, and cooked dishes.
-Sri Lankan gotu kola sambol, prepared with grated coconut and lime, is a familiar household example.
+In parts of South and Southeast Asia, yes — fresh leaves are used in salads, sambols, and cooked dishes, and Sri Lankan gotu kola sambol with grated coconut and lime is a familiar household example.
+Culinary use of the fresh leaf is a different exposure from concentrated standardized supplement extracts.

 References